-Sarah Abel is an associate in the Global Finance practice group.
+Sarah Abel is an associate in the Banking & Finance practice group.
 She regularly represents companies, commercial banks and other financial institutions in commercial lending and asset-based lending transactions.
 She also assists clients with general corporate matters.

 What do you focus on?

 I represent corporate borrowers, commercial banks and other financial institutions in commercial loan transactions.
 I have experience with single bank and syndicated loans, senior and mezzanine financings and secured and unsecured transactions in a variety of different industries.
 I also work with institutional investors reviewing and analyzing credit agreements, which provides me with an in-depth view of current market trends.

 I represent companies and financial institutions in a variety of asset-based financings and securitization transactions.

 General Corporate Law

 When not focused on financing matters, I assist small businesses and large public companies with general corporate matters, including company formation, corporate governance and public and private debt and equity offerings.